corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 Identity Manager (formerly Doorman) and Network Map Services.

 * **Identity Manager**The Doorman is now known as the Identity Manager.
-To upgrade, replace the Doorman JAR with the Identity Manager JAR, and run the service, having migrated the config file to be 1.0 compliant.
+To upgrade, replace the Doorman ".jar" file with the Identity
+Manager ".jar" file, and run the service, having migrated the config file to be 1.0 compliant.
 The config file has been re-worked and as such, the service is no longer backwards compatible with pre-1.0 config files.
 Currently, config file migrations must be performed manually.
 Refer to the Identity Manager documentation for further guidance.
 * **Network Map**The Network Map upgrade process is similar to the Identity Manager’s.
-Replace the existing Network Map JAR with the 1.0 counterpart and re-start the service.
+Replace the existing Network Map ".jar" file with the 1.0 counterpart and re-start the service.
 The Network Map config file has also been re-worked.
 Pre-1.0 configs must be migrated to be compatible with 1.0.
 Refer to the Network Map documentation for further guidance.
 * **Signing Service**The Signing Service is now a long-running service in the same vein as the Identity Manager and Network Map,